Corruption in Yemen: Economic growth

 A December 2014 World Bank report stated that corruption is a continued drain on the economy of Yemen.
 Corruption by influential individuals who strong-arm investors, forcing them to pay for protection, negatively affects Yemen's business climate, according to the report, causing investor flight that results in fewer job opportunities and hesitation on the part of Yemeni businessmen abroad to invest in their own country.

 A September 2010 report on Yemeni corruption by the Carnegie Endowment for International Peace (CEIP) described corruption as the chief source of Yemen's stagnation.
 Fighting corruption, stated the report, must be central to stabilization and development.
-According to CEIP, corruption was preventing the expansion of small business owing to the arbitrary corruption they face at the hands of police and government officials.
+According to CEIP, corruption was preventing the expansion of small businessess owing to the arbitrary corruption they faced at the hands of police and government officials.
 This, in turn, keeps unemployment high, and discourages investment.

 A 2010 documentary film by the Center for International Private Enterprise, Destructive Beast, exposed the cost of corruption, in terms of economic and social impact, in Yemen.

 Foreign aid

 "Yemen's reputation for corruption," IRIN News has maintained, is a chief factor why Yemen received limited aid.
 IRIN stated that in 2006, a London group that had granted $4.7 billion in aid to Yemen saw only about 10 percent of that funding pass through corruption obstacles and contribute to aid.

-In 2011, the Norwegian Agency for Development Cooperation (NORAD) found that current efforts to reduce corruption in the foreign aid to Yemen rely too much on internationally driven "technical-legal" processes that lack sufficient local consent.
-Also, current anti-corruption approaches tend to be legal framework, which has little impact on the localized groups that lack rule of law.
+In 2011, the Norwegian Agency for Development Cooperation (NORAD) found that current efforts to reduce corruption the foreign aid to Yemen rely too much on internationally driven "technical-legal" processes that lack sufficient local consent.
+Also, current anti-corruption approaches tend to be a legal framework, which has little impact on the localized groups that lack the rule of law.